CarlosSanabriaM/vagrant-docker-training/README.md

 > With this, __you don't need to install Docker and Docker Compose__ on your local computer.
 > __You just need to install Vagrant and VirtualBox__.
 >
-> All the images and containers are created in an __isolated environment__ that can be delated at any time.
+> All the images and containers are created in an __isolated environment__ that can be deleted at any time.

 ## Architecture